Irshak10/AQA/README.md

 browsers.

 Structure:
-- All available locators are placed separately in the "Hospitalrun/Locators/locators.py" file.
 - Page Objects patterns are implemented.
-Used PageObjects are located in the "Hospitalrun/Pages" directory.
+Used PageObjects are located in the "Pages" directory.
+- The project has a BasePage (parent class) that inherits from other pages.
 - The specified tasks are executed in separate files that are located in the Tests folder "Hospitalrun/Tests.

-The project was created using the "Pycharm" framework (PyTest framework).
+The project was created using the "Pycharm" framewor.
+To start tests, just enter the "pytest" command into the terminal.